 It would have been a huge surprise if Russia didn’t submit top-tier director Andrei Konchalovsky’s “Dear Comrades!”
 (Neon) which won the special jury award at Venice to strong reviews.
 His brother Nikita Mikalkov is well-placed in the film industry in Moscow, and friends with Vladimir Putin.

-Scheduled to debut as a Telluride discovery was Greece’s timely submission “Apples,” about a pandemic that causes people to rely on social media as they lose their memory.
+Scheduled to debut as a Telluride discovery was Greece’s timely submission “Apples,” about a pandemic that causes people to lose their memory.
 Directed by rookie Christos Nikou, an acolyte of both Yorgos Lanthimos and Richard Linklater, the movie played well as the Venice Orizzonti opening nighter.
 Cohen Media picked up North American distribution rights.

 Out of six semi-finalists, Mexico selected Fernando Frias’ ten-time Ariel Award winner, immigration drama “I’m No Longer Here” (Netflix), backed by both Guillermo del Toro and Alfonso Cuaron.

-Contenders for the shortlist of ten are listed in alphabetical order.
-No film will be deemed a frontrunner unless I have screened it.
+Here’s the list of Oscar contenders for the shortlist of fifteen, in alphabetical order.
+No film will be deemed a frontrunner until I have seen it.

 “Another Round” (Thomas Vinterberg, Denmark)